ltn18/dev.to-clone/README.md

-# Dev_Story
+# dev.to clone
 ## About
 Dev Story is a platform for developers to share their stories to the world.
-Under supervision of Quan Ngo Huu, I developed this website as a demonstration for MindX's Hackathon Final Project.

 ## Available Scripts
 In the project directory, you can run: